OuhscBbmc/data-science-practices-1/ch-workstation.md

 ### Updating R Packages

 Several R packages will need to be updated every weeks.
-Unless you have been told not to (because it would break something -this is rare), periodically update the packages by executing the following code `update.packages(ask="graphics", checkBuilt=TRUE)`.
+Unless you have been told not to (because it would break something -this is rare), periodically update the packages by executing the following code `update.packages(checkBuilt=TRUE)`.

 ### GitHub